bvirk/.jedit/README.md

 ## Macros and startup

-To some varied extension, the macros and start function are documented in source
+To some varied extension, the macros and start functions are documented in source.

+A group of startup functions, most notably the function p(); is dependt of plugin _Console_

 ## Brief introduction to selected macroes

 ### Macro startup
 Macro startup deals with BeanShell global methods - those which litteral source is placed in $JEDIT\_SETTINGS/startup.
 It offers: